infews/dukedomrb/README.md

 # TODO

-- Fields
+x Fields
   - at_100, at_80, at_60, at_40, at_20, at_0
-- Ledger has a Fields
+x Ledger has a Fields
-- DetailReporter shows land %'s
-- Stitch together game with report each year
+x DetailReporter shows land %'s x Stitch together game with report each year
   - The game can sort of be playable...until out of grain
 - LandMinister buys land
   - Buy should put land in the right field